 Choose products specially formulated for sensitive skin, such as Vanicream Skin Cream or Lite Lotion for routine moisturizing, Vanicream Vaniply Ointment for particularly sensitive skin, or Vanicream Robathol Bath Oil for use in the shower or bath itself.

-Taking steps to humidify your home and moisturize your nasal passages and skin this winter will help prevent allergy flare ups, keeping you breathing better all season long.
+Last but not least, when you think of moisturizing, don't think of it simply as something that's done from the outside, in.
+The reality is that drinking plenty of water can go a long ways towards keeping your body hydrated and skin feeling better.
+So don't skip the water for hot coco this season.
+Taking these steps to humidify your home and moisturize your nasal passages and skin this winter will help prevent allergy flare ups, keeping you breathing better all season long.